How to Choose the Right Pediatrician

 With a cardiothoracic surgeon, bedside manner may not be as important.
 But your pediatrician needs to be someone who is empathetic, nurturing, patient and kind.
 He needs to understand that there is no such thing as a bad question, and that he should be available for you by phone or in person whenever you are concerned.

 Moreover, you want to make sure your pediatrician is well-versed in all of the common topics that come up in early childhood.
-From the very beginning you’ll need support in nursing – achieving that correct latch, checking for tongue-tie, and avoiding thrush.
+From the very beginning you’ll welcome support in nursing – achieving that correct latch, checking for tongue-tie, and avoiding thrush.
 You’ll want to know that your pediatrician has read all the books out there, as well as seen thousands of newborns.
 Being a Brooklyn parent is very stressful nowadays!
 You’ll want a pediatrician who will help you keep everything in perspective, while providing guidance and direction as needed for nutrition, vaccinations and, of course, sleep.
+I spent hours upon hours writing this website, updating my advice, and sharing my experience and knowledge.
+I want you to know all that I know!

 What Makes A Good Doctor